 Shortly afterwards a paper investigating systematics of the subfamily Danioninae, with significantly different conclusions, was published by Tang et al. 2010.

-The four new genera proposed by Liao et al., plus Boraras and Trigonostigma, were synonymised with Rasbora based on an incomplete knowledge of relationships within the group, an approach described as ‘more conservative’.
+The four new genera proposed by Liao et al., plus Boraras and Trigonostigma, were synonymised with Rasbora based on an incomplete knowledge of relationships within the group, an approach described as ‘more conservative’, but this approach was dismissed by Kottelat (2013), who is followed here

 Thanks to Steve Grant.